Adam: A Method for Stochastic Optimization

 Training a model means minimizing a loss: a single number that measures how wrong the model is, as a function of its parameters (all the weights, stacked into one long vector).
 The loss defines a landscape over parameter space, and we want its lowest valley.
 The only local information we have is the gradient , the vector of slopes that points in the direction the loss increases fastest.
 So we step the other way:

 That is gradient descent.
-The minus sign is the whole idea, since the gradient points uphill and we want down.
+The minus sign makes it descend: the gradient points uphill and we want down.
 The scalar is the learning rate, the size of the step.
 (Walking downhill in fog is the usual picture, and it is a good one: you feel the slope under your feet and step downhill, blind to anything past your boots.)

 A single fixed step size runs into two failures that show up constantly.
 When the landscape is a long narrow valley, steep across and gentle along, a step large enough to make progress down the gentle axis is far too large for the steep one, and you bounce between the walls instead of descending.
 When the gradient is noisy, a fixed step jitters around the true direction and wastes most of its motion.
 Adam is two fixes, one for each failure: average the gradient over time to calm the noise and the bouncing, and give every parameter its own step size so the steep and gentle axes can be served at once.
 We take them in that order.